holo-q/Ratatui.cs/README.md

 - CI builds native libraries for: linux-x64, win-x64, osx-x64, osx-arm64.
 - NuGet includes RID-specific native assets under `runtimes/<rid>/native/`.
 - After CI, download the `.nupkg` from artifacts or releases and reference it in your project.

+Snapshots: how they are generated
+- Ad-hoc: run the "snapshots" workflow (workflow_dispatch).
+It builds the native lib, runs the snapshots example to emit ASCII, converts to PNG via ImageMagick, and uploads both as artifacts.
+- On release tags (vX.Y.Z): the "snapshots-release" workflow generates PNGs and commits them to `docs/assets/snapshots`, keeping this README section's images fresh.

 Local dev (build from source)
 1) Build native